 - Large format printer (cost: depending on size of the print the from 7,50 € to 30 € )

 The top floor of Oodi is nicknamed “Book Heaven”.
 It holds the library’s book and magazine collection which you can browse and read freely in the library.
 We have over 180 magazines, 40 newspapers and over 100 000 books in different languages for both children and adults.
 All across the floor there are many places where you can read, from the children’s department’s Fairytale room (that has a secret door!) to the design sofas on the Art Rugs or the armchairs overlooking the Parliament House.
 Of course you can also take a a book or magazine to the Oodi Café and read while you enjoy a coffee and something sweet.

-The children’s area on the north end of the floor has a play area for toddlers – for peaceful playing!
+The children’s area on the north end of the floor was renovated in the spring of 2023.
+It has a play area for toddlers – for peaceful playing!
 There is a big collection of board games to be played in the library.
 The big balcony is open from spring to autumn.
 It’s a great place to get some sun and to admire the view of the cultural hub around Oodi.
 Most of the non-media art that is permanently located to Oodi is on the third floor.
 We have even created a game that showcases Oodi’s art for the Seppo.io service.
 To play, you need a smartphone or tablet with an internet connection.